librato/rack-statsd-sinatra-example/README.md

+[rack-statsd](https://github.com/github/rack-statsd) is rack middleware designed to automatically measure request latencies of rack applications; these latencies are graphed over time via statsd.
+Since it works on the request level, it requires no access or modification to your application to function; simply add the middleware in front of your app and rack-statsd takes care of the rest.

-This is an example Sinatra app to show off [rack-statsd](https://github.com/github/rack-statsd) usage.
-It outputs a simple string with random latency, which is measured and graphed automatically.
+This is an example Sinatra app written to show off its usage.
+To demonstrate how the middleware works, the application randomly delays itself while serving requests to simulate the real response times of a web application.
+You can swap in any other rack application without issue.
 The specifics are in `config.ru` where the statsd client is instantiated and passed to rack-statsd.
-Any rack application should work in a similar manner.

 To get up and running: